First, a proposed addition to the Basilica of St. John memorial monument headstone, his epitaph would read:

 The emperor’s predecessor banishes John to the barren rock island Patmos for the crime of preaching the Gospel.
 Legend has it that John was banished after not dying in the attempt to boiling him oil.
 Patmos was an island void of any signs of sustaining life (as in growing vegetation sustainable for a viable community).
 Rome used it as a prison.
 Patmos means “my killing.”

 As mentioned in an earlier chapter, the etymology of apocalypse is to unveil or uncover something.
 John writings unveil the promise about “Who is to come” (Rev. 1:4) and “Look, He is coming” (Rev. 1:7-8).
-I can almost visualize John as this loving, gentle, elderly man, walking the streets of Ephesus (once he was released) inviting people to his home to share Jesus ‘ love with everyone.
+I can almost visualize John as this loving, gentle, elderly man, walking the streets of Ephesus (once he was released from Patmos) inviting people to his home to share Jesus ‘ love with everyone.
 Jesus’s resurrection is celebrated, and his future return is assured in the following key verse of Rev. 21:1-4.

 “Then I saw a new heaven and a new earth, for the first heaven and the first earth had passed away, and there was no longer any sea.
 I saw the Holy City, the new Jerusalem, coming down out of heaven from God, prepared as a bride beautifully dressed for her husband.
 And I heard a loud voice from the throne saying, “Look!
 God’s dwelling place is now among the people, and he will dwell with them.
 They will be his people, and God himself will be with them and be their God.
 He will wipe every tear from their eyes.
 There will be no more death or mourning or crying or pain, for the old order of things has passed away.”

 Unbelievably (pun intended) there are those who argue the Christian afterlife is unappealing so reject Christianity on the grounds of the boring monotony of sitting there doing nothing for all eternity.
 This outlook doesn’t even compare to the hype of afterlife Islam proclaims of the 70 virgins.
 Revelations 21-22 is about the newness of the earth.
 By the way, views on morality are one of the great differences between the Koran and the Bible, not to mention they don’t believe in Christ.
 In Romans 8:18-25, Jesus redeems not only humans but the entire creation.
 From that passage, I like to think of heaven as where believers will go in the afterlife to cultivate and develop this resurrected world as it should have been all along, taking care of it and each other.
 All our relationships to be in full harmony and wholeness.
-Rest, Worship, and Service (the latter being in the new creation) will be key acrivities in Heaven.
+Rest, Worship, and Service (the latter being done in the new creation) will be key activities in Heaven.

 John’s recorded vision is captured in much symbolism borrowed from Hebrew history, depicting the circular fashion from the shared testaments.
 In the context of when the Revelation was written, the style of metaphors and similes are so spectacular, as are the many interpretations of when the end times are.
 His then audience at the time understood them all.
 John writes as like a First Testament scribe whose knowledge is so profound and in-depth that it only could be God inspired.